dc9865/ccna-labs/Network Security Topology/README.md

-# Day 24 - Floating Static Routing Lab
+# Lab 24 - Floating Static Routing Lab

 ## Overview
 This lab creates the network diagram based on instructions given.
 A branch-to-branch network is built using routers, switches, and firewalls, with an internet segment and an external attacker.
 The focus of this lab is correct topology creation and device placement.